khulnasoft-lab/design.khulnasoft.com/contents/components/banner.md

 Use banners to:

 - Inform a user of a feature that has yet to be enabled.
 For example, Auto DevOps.
 - Promote a new feature.
-For example, a free trial of GitLab Ultimate by featuring the new squash commit functionality in merge requests.
+For example, a free trial of GitLab Ultimate featuring the new squash commit functionality in merge requests.
 - Solicit user feedback.
 For example, evaluating a set of new features to help prioritize your roadmap through a survey.

 ### When not to use banners